IronBranded/THREAT-RISK-MAP-M365-ENTRA-ID/README.md

   </a>
 </h3>

-P.S: You can also download `index.html` and use it locally — no server or internet connection required after download.
+P.S: You can also download `index.html` and use it locally.

 ---